Clean Energy Transformation Act (CETA)

-All electric utilities in Washington are required to report on their energy assistance programs as directed under RCW 19.405.120(4).
-The first report will be due on February 1, 2022 to Commerce using a forthcoming reporting template.
-The reporting template was co-developed with a Technical Advisory Group made up of members representing public utility district, rural electric coops, municipal utilities, investor owned utilities, low-income advocates and state agency staff.
-On June 17, a public webinar was held to solicit feedback on this form and answer questions about the work directed under this section of the Clean Energy Transformation Act.
-Please find a recording of the webinar below.
+All electric utilities in Washington are required to report on their energy assistance programs under RCW 19.405.120(4). by Feb.
+1, 2022.
+The reporting template was co-developed with a Technical Advisory Group made up of members representing public utility districts, rural electric coops, municipal utilities, investor-owned utilities, low-income advocates and state agency staff.

 Utility Energy Program Assistance Survey Tool

 In accordance with RCW 19.405.120, all electric utilities in Washington are required to report data on energy assistance programs to Commerce between July 31 and Nov.
 13, 2020.
 RCW 19.405.120 also requires Commerce to publish data on a biennial basis that aggregates and estimates energy burden and energy assistance need.

 Utility data was collected in 2020 using a survey tool developed by Commerce with support from a technical advisory group (TAG).
 Meanwhile, Commerce aggregated data on energy burden and energy assistance need by both area median income and the federal poverty level.
 The data was corrected and reposted below on April 20.